Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language

-Fig. \ref{Fig_Training_Task_Time_Cost} shows the task execution time and cost resulting from the proposed CL method and traditional RL for different tasks.
+Fig. \ref{Fig_Training_Task_Time_Cost} shows the task execution time and cost resulting from the proposed CL method and classical RL for different tasks.
 The tasks of step $l$ are the tasks that are executable in step $l$ of the CL method.
 Precisely, the TEC of the tasks of step $l$ includes events that can be described in step $l$ of the CL method.
 The task execution time is equal to the length of each episode.
 Figs. \ref{Fig_Training_Task_Time}-\ref{Fig_Training_Task_Cost} include $30,000$ episodes for both methods, which is a sufficient time for the convergence of the CL method.
-Figs. \ref{Fig_Training_Task_Time}-\ref{Fig_Training_Task_Cost} show that traditional RL performs better than the CL method for the tasks of the first step, and convergence of the CL method in the first step is slower than traditional RL.
-This is because our approach has two agents, while traditional RL uses a single agent.
-However, for the tasks of the second and third steps, the performance of the CL method is significantly better than traditional RL in terms of task execution time and cost.
+Figs. \ref{Fig_Training_Task_Time}-\ref{Fig_Training_Task_Cost} show that classical RL performs better than the CL method for the tasks of the first step, and convergence of the CL method in the first step is slower than classical RL.
+This is because our approach has two agents, while classical RL uses a single agent.
+However, for the tasks of the second and third steps, the performance of the CL method is significantly better than classical RL in terms of task execution time and cost.
 In particular, Figs. \ref{Fig_Training_Task_Time}-\ref{Fig_Training_Task_Cost} show that the proposed CL method can minimize the task execution time and cost in each step by determining the perfect description of each event.
-The convergence rate of traditional RL is significantly reduced in the second step.
-Meanwhile, at the third step, traditional RL cannot converge within a reasonable time.
+The convergence rate of classical RL is significantly reduced in the second step.
+Meanwhile, at the third step, classical RL cannot converge within a reasonable time.
 This is because of the exponential increase in the size of the action space.
-Thus, the task execution time and cost of traditional RL will increase significantly for the tasks of the third step.
-From Figs. \ref{Fig_Training_Task_Time}-\ref{Fig_Training_Task_Cost}, we observe that the proposed CL method yields $9.5\%$ and $54.30\%$ improvement compared to traditional RL during the learning of the tasks of the second step, in terms of task execution time and cost, respectively.
+Thus, the task execution time and cost of classical RL will increase significantly for the tasks of the third step.
+From Figs. \ref{Fig_Training_Task_Time}-\ref{Fig_Training_Task_Cost}, we observe that the proposed CL method yields $13.8\%$ and $49.7\%$ improvement compared to classical RL during the learning of the tasks of all steps, in terms of task execution time and cost, respectively.